dmikalova/keyforge-scripts/amasser/README.md

 ## Features

 - The deck list is stored by the extension - after the initial sync only newly scanned decks are synced.
+  - An initial sync of 1000 decks from MV to DoK takes less than 10 minutes.
+  - An initial sync of 1000 decks to TCO can take 5 hours due to rate limiting.
 - Syncing runs in the background - once started the extension popup can be closed without interrupting the sync.
 - Syncing can automatically run daily as long as you are logged into MV, DoK, and TCO and the browser is left open.
 - Includes fun, inspiring, and thought-provoking quotes to ponder while waiting for the sync to complete.
 - Brilliant graphic design that is bright enoough to be seen from space.

+## Known issues

+Syncing to TCO has the following issues with no plans to fix them:

+- Multiple syncs may be necessary to get every deck if a lot of decks are being imported.
+- Decks that require extra information such as Prophetic Visions will have default values set - delete and manually import the deck in TCO to set prophecies.
+- Decks from unsupported sets such as Crucible Clash will be skipped.
+Once the set is supported, clear data in the extension and run a new sync.

 ## Installation